boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **10-year total:** $500

 **Characteristics:**

-- Cost visible and predictable
-- Capacity unlimited within reason
-- Complete control
-- Privacy guaranteed
-- No vendor lock-in
-- Works during internet outages
+The cost is clear and never changes.
+You can use it as much as you need.
+Total control over everything.
+Your privacy is yours.
+No vendor owns you.
+And it keeps working even when the internet dies.

 ### The Communal Shower (Cloud)